 The 2018 - 2019 grant recipients were announced on July 11, 2018.
 Click here for 2018 – 2019 grant recipients.

-An Advisory Council has been constituted by the Minister of Natural Resources and includes nominees from the mining and prospecting industries, and academia.
-The Advisory Council will provide non-binding strategic advice, guidance, and recommendations to the Minister of Department of Natural Resources regarding the structure, effectiveness, and continuing and future administration of the MRDF.
+An Advisory Council has been constituted by the Minister of Energy and Mines and includes nominees from the mining and prospecting industries, and academia.
+The Advisory Council will provide non-binding strategic advice, guidance, and recommendations to the Minister of Energy and Mines regarding the structure, effectiveness, and continuing and future administration of the MRDF.

 Find out more information on the Advisory Council.

 The MRDF has seven funding streams for the 2018-2019 fiscal year:

 Please Note: The first call for applications and proposals for all the funding streams opened on April 6, 2018 and are due no later than 4:00 pm, May 7, 2018, for some of the funding streams.
 Future calls for applications and proposals will be posted here.
 Please read terms and conditions carefully before applying for a grant.

 Prospecting and Exploration Grants: Maximum $20K - Supporting exploration on early-stage/grass-roots prospecting and exploration projects